No products in the cart.

 Japanese knives for instance are all hidden tangs and represent a tried and tested design.
 Therefore, for the purpose of kitchen knives, both are good choices and mainly come down to aesthetics and personal choice.

 Read the blog post: Japanese or Western Handles

 What steel do you use for your chef knives?

 Essentially you have two types of steel – Carbon and Stainless steel which both have strengths and weaknesses.

 - Bohler K460 (01)

-- Others available upon request/ dependant on availability
+- Others are available upon request/depending on availability

-Yes I do.
-I use Japanese water stones and can dial in very acute or robust edges.
+Yes, I do.
+I use Japanese water stones and can dial in very acute and polished edges.

 - If the knife is a knife of my creation then sharpening is free for life as long as you cover shipping and postage.

 - If the knife is a factory, production knife or made by someone else, sharpening starts from 150 ZAR depending on the condition of the knife.
 If there is heavy chipping, the blade will need to be thinned as well as sharpened, leading to additional costs.
 You can send a picture for a quote before sending your knife.
 Sharpening Service